 A Christmas Market Beside a Castle

-Nighttime is best time to visit, as the castle is illuminated with various colours, and the stalls, children’s rides, and other buildings are covered with swathes of twinkling fairy lights.
+Nighttime is the best time to visit, as the castle is illuminated with various colors, and the stalls, children’s rides, and other buildings are covered with swathes of twinkling fairy lights.

 Eat All the Sausages and Drink All the Wine